 Use Protective Covering on the Blister

-It’s also important to apply skin lube or Vaseline inside of the shoe, sock, and the covered area to reduce friction before playing.
+It’s also essential to apply skin lube or Vaseline inside the shoe, sock, and covered area to reduce friction before playing.

 Continue Foot Care

-You’ll also need to make sure that you keep your foot with the blister dry and continue to clean the affected area every day.
+You’ll also need to ensure that you keep your foot with the blister dry and continue cleaning the affected area daily.
 You’ll be able to cut off the dried and dead skin after a few days (make sure not to rip the dead skin).

 How to Protect Blisters While Playing Soccer: What to Use?